Be a Nigger Too

 "Be a Nigger Too" is a single released in anticipation of Nas' ninth Untitled studio album.
 Because of sample clearance issues, it is not included on the album.
 It is produced by Salaam Remi, making it Remi's sixth single production for Nas.
+The song contains an interpolation of "Niggaz 4 Life" by N.W.A.

 Overview

 A remix of the track featuring Dante Hawkins was released on a mixtape with DJ Green Lantern The Nigger Tape.

 Music video

 The music video, directed by Rik Cordero, was recorded in Los Angeles and New York City.
 It has recently been released online and features cameos from actors of differing ethnicities.

 The video, which was not released for television, is based on the monologue scene from the film 25th Hour.

 In the beginning of the video Nas' song "Proclamation" from Untitled can be heard.